Link Search Menu Expand Document

 Solutions

 To aid in testing of labs with verified steps, add a solution script for each step that has a verification script.
-The solution script should adhere to the same protocol as the verification script: it should output “done” when the solution is successfully applied.
+The solution script should automate the process that the learner is expected to perform and satisfy the verification script.

-The solution script will not be offered to learners; it will only be available to authors and editorial staff.
+The solution script will not be offered to learners; it will only be available to authors and editorial staff for the purpose of testing and review.

 An example of a verified step offering to apply a solution